 - RUBOUT (Echoes \) delete single character

 - CTRL U (Echoes @) delete current line

-- CTRL P (Echoes [†]P) a.
-If the input file is sectioned into separate units ending with a .EOT, ready the input device with the next section and type CTRL P.
+- CTRL P (Echoes 1P) a.
+If the input file is segmented into separate units ending with a .EOT, ready the input device with the next segment and type CTRL P.

 b.
-If paper tape input, or sectional input, ready the input device with the next pass and type [†]P.
+If paper tape input or segmented input is to be used, ready the input device with the next pass and type CTRL P.

 c.
-If the Assembler is not waiting for more input, or is not waiting to start the next pass, typing 1P will cause the Assembler to restart at PASS 1.
+If the Assembler is not waiting for more input, or is not waiting to start the next pass, typing CTRL P causes the Assembler to restart at PASS 1.

-CTRL D (Echoes 1D) If the user specifies the Teletype as the input parameter device, he can delimit the parameter code by typing control D(1D).
-MACRO will respond with EOT1P.
-The user should then ready the input device assigned to .DAT-11 and type 1P.
-MACRO will immediately begin assembling programs.
+CTRL D (Echoes 1D) If the user specifies the Teletype as the input parameter device, he can delimit the parameter code by typing CTRL D (1D).
+MACRO responds with EOT1P.
+The user should then ready the input device assigned to .DAT-11 and type CTRL P. MACRO immediately begins assembling programs.